 Retinoblastoma: Symptoms, Diagnosis And Treatment

 Retinoblastoma is a type of cancer of the retina that affects the eye.
 It may occur at any age.
 Although adults and older kids can get retinoblastoma.
-It most often occurs in young children, most often diagnosed before the age of five years.
-With an estimated 300 children diagonsed in the United States with the disease each year.
-It may be one eye or in both eyes, if left untreated, is capable of spreading to other parts of the body like spine, liver, or brain.
+It most often occurs in young children, diagnosed before the age of five years.
+An estimated 300 children are diagnosed in the United States with the disease each year.
+It may be in one eye or both eyes, but if left untreated, is capable of spreading to other parts of the body like the spine, liver, or brain.
+There are two types of retinoblastoma.
+One type is inherited and the other is non-inherited retinoblastoma.
+Non-inherited retinoblastoma is more common as compared to inherited form.

 Symptoms